Chaturvedi698/Product-Page/README.md

 # Product-Page
-Thiw Product Page is Made by the Core of Html and css with the responsive ability.
+This Product Page is Made by the Core of Html and css with the responsive ability.

 You just need to clone the project or just do copy paste.

 Images which is used inside the web page are belongs to freecodecamp.

 Some of the Screenshots of web page are shown in below.